Workers’ Compensation FAQs

-Medical documentation of your disability is perhaps the most important aspect of your Workers Compensation claim.
-If you're out of work and claiming benefits you should be seeing your physician every 4-6 weeks and your physician should be filing reports with the Workers Compensation board, the compensation carrier and your attorney if you are represented.
+Medical documentation of your disability is perhaps the most important aspect of your workers’ compensation claim.
+If you’re out of work and claiming benefits, you should be seeing your physician every four to six weeks, and your physician should be filing reports with the Workers’ Compensation Board, the compensation carrier and your attorney if you are represented.

-Being noticeably disabled, in the absence of a medical report documenting that fact will not be sufficient.
-Having a very good reason as to why medical evidence of your disability is not available is not the same as having that evidence.
+Being noticeably disabled, in the absence of a medical report documenting that fact, will not be sufficient.
+Having a good reason as to why medical evidence of your disability is not available is not the same as having that evidence.

-Perhaps the greatest single reason for the termination of claiming benefits is the failure to produce up-to-date medical reports documenting continuing disability.
-Be very careful.
+Perhaps the greatest single reason for the termination of claim benefits is the failure to produce up-to-date medical reports documenting continuing disability.
+Be careful.
 Medical reports are the lifeblood of your claim.

-What obligation do I have when I contact Silverman Law to discuss my case?
+What obligation do I have when I contact Silverman, Silverman & Seligman, P.C., to discuss my case?

-It is our policy that every phone call from a Claimant is put through to an available attorney.
+It is our policy that every phone call from a claimant is put through to an available attorney.
 If an attorney is not available, we will arrange for an attorney to contact you at your earliest convenience.
-You can then discuss the details of your particular case so we can determine whether we can be of assistance to you or not.
+You can then discuss the details of your particular case so we can determine whether we can be of assistance to you.